sticky paint between cam covers on my mk2 rebuild

 has anyone had this experience, and if so, was there any satisfactory solution?

-i'm in the process of doing some research as to why it's happened and what to do about it, and so far, i've found some indication that spraying it with Mineral Spirits (a type of highly refined turpentine) may cure the paint. but my suspicion is that if true it would only be true if it's an oil based paint. hence, the answer from the builder as to what kind of paint it is is important. i have yet to see its condition when the engine is completely cold. not that it will make any difference in whether it needs fixing.
+i'm in the process of doing some research as to why it's happened and what to do about it, and so far, i've found some indication that spraying it with Mineral Spirits (a type of highly refined turpentine) may cure the paint. but my suspicion is that if true it would only be true if it's an oil based paint. hence, the answer from the builder as to what kind of paint it is will be important. i have yet to see its condition when the engine is completely cold. not that it will make any difference in whether it needs fixing.

-i'm going to guess at this time, subject to contrary evidence, that the temperature was too low when painted or painted with too much paint, and/or without sufficient drying time between coats (similar to "too much paint"). and because it's sticky every piece of dust and dirt that touches it remains there. its already a bit unsightly...smh.
+i'm going to guess at this time, subject to contrary evidence, that the temperature was too low when painted or painted with too much paint, and/or without sufficient drying time between coats (similar to "too much paint"). and because it's sticky every piece of dust and dirt that touches it remains there, it's already a bit unsightly...smh.

 geesh!